Investment Opportunities in Brazil

 The Turmalina (Tourmaline) Block is in the northeastern region of the Campos Basin, east of the Roncador and Albacora Leste fields, within a water depth range of approximately 2,000 to 2,500 meters.

 Within this block, five prospects have been identified in the Pre-salt play, including a larger one named Turmalina and four upsides.
-All structures have four-way closure and are situated between a regional high to the west and a regional low to the east.
+All structures have four-way closures and are situated between a regional high to the west and a regional low to the east.
 The unrisked mean volume of oil initially in place (VOIP) for the Turmalina prospect was estimated at 2.26 billion barrels, and the sum of the unrisked mean VOIP for the upsides was estimated at 1.36 billion barrels.

-- Jaspe Block
+- Jaspe and Itaimbezinho Blocks

 The Jaspe Block features a main structure called Jaspe 1 in the Pre-salt, along with several upsides in the Coqueiros and Macabu formations within the same play.
 In this case, the primary fluid modeled for the structures was gas condensate.
 The estimated average unrisked hydrocarbon in place volume for Jaspe 1 is 875 million barrels of oil equivalent (BOE).
 The total estimated unrisked average volume for the block, considering the upsides, is 2.36 billion BOE.